 Leafy Greens.
 These delicious yet scary-looking plants are packed with vital nutrients to support the lungs.
 Studies show that consuming these leaves could be linked to a lower risk of COPD, adult asthma, and lung cancer.
 Choose kale, spinach, and arugula.
 Salad here we come!
 I’ve got a kale salad recipe you should check out!

 Garlic and Ginger.
-These antibacterial powerhouses have the ability to lower the risk of developing lung cancer (garlic) and decrease lung damage (ginger).
+These antibacterial powerhouses can lower the risk of developing lung cancer (garlic) and decrease lung damage (ginger).

 Buy on Amazon